 Comparison of the recent forecasts with actual measurement data.

-Model development and applications: Mikhail Sofiev, Julius Vira, Marje Prank, Rostislav Kouznetsov, Joana Soares
+Model development and applications, user support: Mikhail Sofiev, Julius Vira, Marje Prank, Rostislav Kouznetsov, Joana Soares

 Head of Modelling group of Atmospheric Composition Department: Ari Karppinen